ecohealthalliance/ideeal-app/README.md

 ### Project Goal:
 1. Understand the benefits of keeping intact forests to regulate diseases
-2. Estimate the economic costs tht are avoided by reducing deforestation
+2. Estimate the economic costs that are avoided by reducing deforestation

 [IDEEAL website](https://www.ecohealthalliance.org/program/ideeal)